-Additionally, make the reading of your journals without expressed permission a deal breaker within any and all relationships.
+Additionally, make reading your journals without expressed permission a deal breaker within any and all relationships.
 No one has the right to enter your inner sanctum unless invited.

 Your journal is the one place self-delusion is prohibited.

-Not only are you recording facts as they happened in the moment, you are uncovering what will serve as the basis for your personal constitution in life.
-Although your personal constitution and philosophy may change throughout your life cycle, the basis of your thinking should be clear.
+Not only are you recording facts as they happened at the moment, but you are also uncovering what will serve as the basis for your constitution in life.
+Although your constitution and philosophy may change throughout your life cycle, the cause of your thinking should be clear.

-Recently, I read where intuition is nothing more than the distillation of experiences.
+Recently, I read that intuition is nothing more than the distillation of experiences.
 To deny or obscure your thoughts and experiences impedes intellectual breakthroughs afforded through journal writing.

 Look for reoccurring themes and patterns

-Many people believe their memory is better than it actually is.
+Many people believe their memory is better than it is.
 Serious and busy professionals live by some system where they have to keep track of daily activities.
-The device they use may be as simple as a pen and pad, or as advanced as a smart phone reminder.
+Their device may be as simple as a pen and pad or as advanced as an intelligent phone reminder.